Quarterly Business Review (QBR) Template And Tips

 Have your Sales Enablement leader record a welcome video setting expectations and providing guidance and coaching to your teams.
 The video should be instructional and motivational.
 Record the video ahead of time to get your teams prepared faster and aligned with go-to-market priorities faster too,

 Let’s learn from our wins.
 Use this section to celebrate deal wins.
 You might even want to get some of the deal wins recorded ahead of time too.
 Here are some best practice deal win questions:

-It’s a great best practice to have your teams share, (maybe record) and upload their territory plans.
+It’s a great best practice to have your teams share, (maybe record) and upload their sales territory plans.
 Territory plans should be short and focused on top opportunities, pipeline coverage and prospecting activities.
 A territory plan template should be short, practical and actionable.
-Here’ s a blog I wrote called 5 Minute Territory Plan Template.
+Here’ s a blog I wrote called 5 Minute Sales Territory Plan Template.
 We also included the blog and template it in the QBR Huddle.

 Building pipeline is the key to closing deals.
 As our pipeline grows and we work more deals the time we have to develop future pipeline decreases.
 Use this time and exercise to have your teams collaborate and share pipeline building and prospecting outreach ideas.
 Here are some questions you want your teams answering.

 Systematically dive into top deals.
 Have teams give feedback and “score” deal review strategies.
 Here’s a proven list of deal review questions: